 For most of my fights, I made less than $5k for a fight.
 In the only fight I made more than $5k on, I didn’t earn more than $9k.
-I had a total of 15 fights in the heavyweight boxing division—the highest paying division in boxing—and never once earned 5 figures.
+I had 15 fights in the heavyweight boxing division—the highest paying division in boxing—and never once earned five figures.

-Throughout the duration of my 18-month professional contract, I was paid a monthly stipend of $1000.
+Throughout my 18-month professional contract, I was paid a monthly stipend of $1000.
 By the way, all of the numbers I’ve given you are before taxes and trainer fees.
-If that doesn’t sound like a lot, keep in mind that my numbers were higher than most because I fought in the heavyweight division and that’s the only division where you can make some decent money without fighting for a title.
+If that doesn’t sound like a lot, keep in mind that my numbers were higher than most because I fought in the heavyweight division, and that’s the only division where you can make some decent money without fighting for a title.

-Fortunately, many other fighters did trust that I’d keep their numbers confidential.
+Fortunately, many other fighters trusted that I’d keep their numbers confidential.

 How much do boxers make?

-First, understand that unless a fight is televised on a major network, the fighters aren’t really making money.
-The promoter of the fight has to pay for the venue, insurance, security, medical, and sanctioning fees.
+First, understand that the fighters aren’t making money unless a fight is televised on a major network.
+The fight promoter has to pay for the venue, insurance, security, medical, and sanctioning fees.
 This is all before the fighters get paid.

-Whatever the fighter gets paid, he’s going to immediately lose approximately 15-25% to manager and trainer fees.
+Whatever the fighter gets paid, he will immediately lose approximately 15-25% to manager and trainer fees.
 This is all before he has to pay taxes.
 It is simply not possible for a fighter to make a living from his fighting earnings alone if he’s not signed to a promotional company.
 Promotional companies get the fighter on television.
 What follows is a very simplistic breakdown of how this game works.

-Let’s say that a network (Fox, ESPN, DAZN, etc.) shows 12 fights per year.
-Promoters (PBC, Top Rank, Golden Boy, etc.) know that the networks have more money to put behind a fight, plus this is how their fighter gets publicity, so promoters compete for those dates so they can get their fighters on T.V. for more money and more exposure.
+Let’s say that a network (Fox, ESPN, DAZN, etc.) shows 12 fights yearly.
+Promoters (PBC, Top Rank, Golden Boy, etc.) know that the networks have more money to put behind a fight; this is how their fighter gets publicity, so promoters compete for those dates to get their fighters on T.V. for more money and more exposure.

-There are more promotional companies than networks, so the networks get to be picky about what promotions get to fight their fighters on television.
+There are more promotional companies than networks, so the networks get get to be picky about what promotions get to fight their fighters on television.
 Likewise, there are more fighters than promoters, so the promotion company gets their pick of which fighters they want to represent.
-Even with representation, the money isn’t great unless you’re fighting for a major title.
+The money isn’t great even with representation unless you’re fighting for a major title.
 Even then, here’s something for consideration:

-The better you get, the fewer times a year you fight up until you’re champion and you’re fighting about once a year.
+The better you get, the fewer times you fight up until you’re champion and fight about once a year.
 This article from Bloody Elbow breaks down how the money is distributed, but some interesting conclusions can be drawn from this data.

 On average, a boxer only makes $67,948/yr.
 That’s not too bad until you see that the median salary is $2000.
 If the impact of these numbers is lost on you, I’ll use a simple example to demonstrate how lopsided this is:

-Let’s say that you’re with a group of 10 friends and all of you make $20k a year, so the average and a median income of your group is now $20k.
-Then one of you meets Jeff Bezos and he becomes your friend.
-Well, now the average income of your group is MUCH higher but the median income remains the same.
+Let’s say you’re with a group of 10 friends, and all of you make $20k a year, so your group’s average and median income is now $20k.
+Then one of you meets Jeff Bezos, and he becomes your friend.
+Well, now the average income of your group is MUCH higher, but the median income remains the same.

 This is exactly what happens in boxing.
-The big money fighters like Canelo Alvarez and Anthony Joshua raise the average, but most fighters barely make enough to cover training, let alone make a living.
+Big-money fighters like Canelo Alvarez and Anthony Joshua raise the average, but most fighters barely make enough to cover training, let alone make a living.

-I just talked to a friend who had a fight on television in the heavyweight division, which is the big money division.
+I just talked to a friend who fought on television in the big money division, the heavyweight division.
 He made $55k.
 His next fight is guaranteed $100k.
-That sounds like a lot of money until you remember that he not only has to pay his trainer 10% (he doesn’t have a manager), but he’ll be taxed as a self-employed person so he’ll owe the government 30% of that.
+That sounds like a lot of money until you remember that he not only has to pay his trainer 10% (he doesn’t have a manager), but he’ll be taxed as a self-employed person, so he’ll owe the government 30% of that.